petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 and adds structured metadata for research artifacts to help with searchability and reuse/remixing.

-Reviewer 2 will be so disappointed they didn't create as much busywork for you as they thought they would...
+To set the stage,

-Let's start with a basic research question:
+let's start with a basic research question:

 >Which RANS model works best for a flat plate turbulent boundary layer?